YOPP-SH: The Year of Polar Prediction in the Southern Hemisphere continues to 2024

 Despite the formal conclusion of PPP and YOPP, three key groups will continue their work:

 The YOPP Final Summit took place in Montreal, Canada, from August 29- September 1, 2022.
-Bromwich's presentation, The Year of Polar Prediction in the Southern Hemisphere (YOPP-SH): Achievements and Future Plans, can be found here
+Bromwich's presentation, The Year of Polar Prediction in the Southern Hemisphere (YOPP-SH): Achievements and Future Plans, can be found on YouTube.

 The status of YOPP-SH project entailed the collection of additional observations during the winter Special Observing Period centered around the Targeted Observing Periods within the SOP, mid-April-end of August 2022.
 Now the project is evaluating the impact of forecast improvements facilitated by the additional observations together with investigating ways to enhance the weather forecast models and their use of the observations in general to better specify the starting conditions for the forecasts.